-Element of Targets 11 and 12 Priority Actions Quantitative Aspects • 14 Future PAs under review. • Possibility to increase the number of existing PAs (2000 km2). • Establish a new self-financed Agency for conservation of biodiversity and protected areas. • Amendment of the law of PAs. • Implement green economy instruments in PAs.
-Improve Ecological • The total conservation areas for IBAs is 34 site are covering an area representation about 35,000 km2 which is equivalent to (3.5 %) of the total area of the Egypt.
-This will need update for available recent information. • A workshop will be held soon.
-Areas important for • Identify and implement new conservation mechanisms to protect areas biodiversity of high importance for the maintenance of ecological services. • Develop and implement unified Egyptian methodology for the identification and monitoring of priority of all components of biodiversity according to the international standards to ensure the maintenance or rehabilitation of 50% of our most threatened species focusing on mammals and reptiles to a favourable conservation status.
-Management • Management effectiveness assessment for 10 PAs will be continued effectiveness and through the following years for improving performance.
-Equity • Design and implement performance monitoring system to follow-up of the management activities in each PA. • Develop innovative schemes of equitable governance in selected PA.
+Element of Targets 11 and 12 Priority Actions Quantitative Aspects 14 Future PAs under review.
+Possibility to increase the number of existing PAs (2000 km2).
+Establish a new self-financed Agency for conservation of biodiversity and protected areas.
+Amendment of the law of PAs.
+Implement green economy instruments in PAs.
+Improve Ecological representation The total conservation areas for IBAs are 34 sites are covering an area about 35,000 km2 which is equivalent to (3.5 %) of the total area of the Egypt.
+This will need update for available recent information.
+A workshop will be held soon.
+Areas important for biodiversity Identify and implement new conservation mechanisms to protect areas of high importance for the maintenance of ecological services.
+Develop and implement unified Egyptian methodology for the identification and monitoring of priority of all components of biodiversity according to the international standards to ensure the maintenance or rehabilitation of 50% of our most threatened species focusing on mammals and reptiles to a favorable conservation status.
+Management effectiveness and Equity Management effectiveness assessment for 10 PAs will be continued through the following years for improving performance.
+Design and implement performance monitoring system to follow-up of the management activities in each PA.
+Develop innovative schemes of equitable governance in selected PA.
 Connectivity Currently there is no a clear effort for establishing biological corridors, as 30% of PAs are connected.
-Integration into wider • Survey for identification of different alternatives for the integrated land and seascapes management of landscapes and seascapes in order to promote sustainable development and connectivity around Protected Areas. • Involve local community around Wadi El-Gemal National park in protected area activities.
-Other effective area- • Conserve and management of wild species under the pressures of based conservation illegal hunting. measures • Develop effective tools for combating illegal hunting of wild animals (e.g. illegal birds hunting). • Improve the licensing procedure for hunting of migratory birds. • Define hunting quotas for migratory birds and conduct studies on hunting.
-Understand and implement the concept of sustainable legal hunting Mainstreaming of biodiversity in energy and tourism sectors.(2 MOU) - manifedurining of oroarversity in energy and tourisin sectors.(2 1000)
+Integration into wider land and seascapes Survey for identification of different alternatives for the integrated management of landscapes and seascapes in order to promote sustainable development and connectivity around Protected Areas.
+Involve local community around Wadi El-Gemal National park in protected area activities.

-Element of Targets 11 and 12 Priority Actions Threatened species assessment Assess status of major endangered species and habitats to determine the requirements and priorities for conservation to protect these plants and animals by using the standards of the IUCN.
+Element of Targets 11 and 12 Priority Actions Other effective areabased conservation measures Conserve and management of wild species under the pressures of illegal hunting.
+Develop effective tools for combating illegal hunting of wild animals (e.g. illegal birds hunting).
+Improve the licensing procedure for hunting of migratory birds.
+Define hunting quotas for migratory birds and conduct studies on hunting.
+Understand and implement the concept of sustainable legal hunting Mainstreaming of biodiversity in energy and tourism sectors.(2 Threatened species assessment Assess status of major endangered species and habitats to determine the requirements and priorities for conservation to protect these plants and animals by using the standards of the IUCN.
 Ensure the conservation of 20% of threatened species and reintroduce critically endangered species as appropriate and feasible.
 Ensure conservation and management of biodiversity hot spots located outside protected areas.
 Promote more ex-situ conservation efforts Practice and adopt a national policy on ex-situ conservation.
 Inspire ex situ conservation through the establishment of natural history museum, gene banks, seed banks captive breeding centres, zoos and public gardens.
-Develop guidelines and mechanism for collection, maintenance, reproduction and reintroduction of plants and animal species in ex-situ programmes Conservation plan status Conservation action plans for endemic and endangered species, particularly those with restricted distribution in PA.
+Develop guidelines and mechanism for collection, maintenance, reproduction and reintroduction of plants and animal species in exsitu programmes Conservation plan status Conservation action plans for endemic and endangered species, particularly those with restricted distribution in PA.
 This will include Sea Turtles, Dolphins, Whale Shark, Dugong, Deer, Coral Reefs, Mangrove trees, sooty falcon, and endemic medicinal plants in St. Catherine PA.
 Threat analysis and threatened reduction and assessment of important plants.